 |

-Firstly knowing your actual Flight weight is very important as this allows you to select the correct size Glider, read this article as it explains this subject as well as the overloading of the glider in far more detail.
+Knowing your actual Total Flight Weight (TFW) is very important as this allows you to select the correct size paraglider (Wing), read this article as it explains this subject in far more detail as well as what happens when overloading a paraglider wing.

 |